duckduckgo/duckduckgo-autofill/docs/runtime.android.md

 Autofill will send a *string* of JSON data, conforming to the following schema: (TODO: Add schema)

+- Currently, autofill doesn't care/listen for any response.
 - TODO: Schema for the 'data' argument above

 ```json